-- The bodily organs do not receive an adequate flow of blood and this leads to a state of shock.
-The individual may display symptoms such as sweating, dryness, confusion, anxiety and loss of consciousness.
-Shock can also lead to death in case timely medical care is not administered.
+- Inadequate flow of blood leading to a state of shock.
+A person may show symptoms such as sweating, dryness, confusion, anxiety and loss of consciousness.
+Death can occur if medical care is not administered quickly.

-- Itching, redness, rash, hives or blistering on the skin
+- Itching, hives, rash, redness, or blisters on the skin

-- Swelling of the eyes, throat, face, lips
+- Swelling of the lips, eyes, face and throat

-- Foods such as peanuts, shrimp, wheat, soy, eggs, nuts and dairy products.
-Food allergies differ from food intolerances.
-Food intolerances occur as a response of the digestive system, while food allergies occur as a response of the immune system.
+- Foods like peanuts, soy, eggs, seafood, wheat, nuts and dairy products.
+A food intolerance is different to a food allergy.
+Food intolerances occur as a response of the digestive system.
+Food allergies occur as a response of the immune system.

-- Medications such as antibiotics, anesthetics and vaccines can also trigger an allergic reaction in some people.
-Some individuals are even allergic to latex rubber.
+- Medications like antibiotics, vaccines and anesthetics can trigger an allergic reaction in some people.

 - Insect bites and stings